tum-pbs/differentiable-piso/README.md

 The solver supports two-dimensional flow simulations on staggered, uniform cartesian grids.
 As in the PISO method, a simulation step is split into a prediction step solving the implicit advection-diffusion system, followed by two pressure correction steps.

-It is recommended to follow this documentation along with one the code-verification file `lidDrivenCavity_2D.py`.
+It is recommended to follow this documentation along with one the code-validation file `lid_driven_cavity_2D.py`.

 Include all python function by importing
 ```